-Introducing online lessons for the spring of 2020
+Online for the fall of 2020

-Create an organized space for the lesson: students will need their instrument, music, and a device that can be used hands-free
+Create an organized space for the lesson: students will need their instrument, music, and a device that can be used hands-free.

-Adults in the household should stay involved: while this is one-to-one instruction, it is important that caregivers are aware of the interactions during lesson time
+Adults in the household should stay involved: while this is one-to-one instruction, it is important that caregivers are aware of the interactions during lesson time.

-Stick to the agreed-upon beginning and end times: teachers will have complex schedules, and will need to rely on the consistency of lesson times
+Stick to the agreed-upon beginning and end times: teachers will have complex schedules, and will need to rely on the consistency of lesson times.

-Dress and behave as you would if you were on campus: relaxed, but appropriate
+Dress and behave as you would if you were on campus: relaxed, but appropriate.

-This is an active learning experience: students should be prepared and mentally present to get the most from their lessons
+This is an active learning experience: students should be prepared and mentally present to get the most from their lessons.

 Gordon’s after school instrumental program is designed to expose students to the joy of learning an instrument in a convenient and supportive environment.
 We seek to instill a lifelong connection with musical learning, and many of our students become accomplished instrumentalists in high school, college, and beyond.

 Gordon hosts many after school instrumental and vocal instruction opportunities throughout the year.
 In private/semi-private lessons, students study a variety of orchestra and folk instruments, as well as voice training, taught by a faculty of professional musicians and educators.